anilabhabaral/hello-cicd-argocd-jboss/README.md

 To craete and run the openshift pipeline follow the below mentioned steps:

 1. Clone this repo `$ git clone https://github.com/anilabhabaral/hello-cicd-argocd-jboss.git`
+2. Login to Openshift cluster `$ oc login --token=<TOKEN> --server=<SERVER_URL>`
+3. Create new project/namespace in Openshift cluster `$ oc new-project testpipeline`
-2. Create the tasks `$ oc apply .infra/tasks/.`
+4. Create the tasks `$ oc apply .infra/tasks/.`
+5. List the tasks `tkn task ls`
-3. Create pipeline `$ oc apply -f .infra/pipeline/.`
+6. Create pipeline `$ oc apply -f .infra/pipeline/.`
+7. List the available pipeline
-4. Run Pipeline
+8. Run Pipeline
-5. Check whether the image of the new pipelinerun is pushed in internal image registry:
+9. Check whether the image of the new pipelinerun is pushed in internal image registry: